The Natural History Museum is not only one of the most famous museums in London, it’s also one of the best free things to do in London with kids.

-You can easily spend the entire day at the Natural History Museum (you can even stay overnight at a museum sleepover in the Hintze Hall) but at some point you will want to refuel.
-The museum has a handful of cafes where you can get a quick bite or a full meal.
-The options are:
+You can easily spend the entire day at the Natural History Museum exploring dinosaur skeletons (among other things).
+You can even stay overnight at a museum sleepover in the Hintze Hall.
+But at some point the kids will get hungry.

 Central Cafe: Serves a selection of sandwiches, salads, pastries and cakes.
 The Central Cafe is located in the Blue Zone.